jloe2911/NoisyBench/README.md

-# Introducing Noise: Designing a Benchmark Dataset for Neuro-Symbolic Ontology Reasoners
+# NSORN: Designing a Benchmark Dataset for Neurosymbolic Ontology Reasoning with Noise

 ## Description